 Era of King Henry the Seventh (1485-1509)

-1485: (22nd August): Battle of Bosworth Field.
+1485: Battle of Bosworth Field on the 22nd August.
 Richard is the last English King to die in battle and Henry Tudor assumes the throne.
 Birth of Hugh Latimer.
 William Caxton makes first printing of “L’Morte D’Arthur” by Malory.
 The Yeoman of the Guard is formed.

 1486: The Houses of York and Lancaster are united at last by the marriage between King Henry and Elizabeth of York.